andyboeh/esphome-sense-u/README.md

 This project aims to provide an ESPHome integration for the Sense-U baby monitor by directly communicating via BLE with the Sense-U button.

+There is now also support for replacing the firmware of the Base Station 2 with ESPHome, since the Base Station 2 is powered by an ESP32 module.
+See below for details.

 ## Status

 The basics are working for this component.
 However, some functionality might be missing or might be unimplemented.
+The Base Station 2 is, apart from the temperature sensor, fully supported.

 ## Getting started